Abhisekbag1/ETH-AVAX-MODULE-3-PROJECT-CREATE-AND-MINT-TOKEN/README.md

 6. You can now interact with the RUK token contract through the provided functions.

    - Use the `balanceOf` function to check the token balance of a specific address.
-   - Use the `transfer` function to send RUK tokens from your address to another address.
+   - Use the `transfer` function to send MUK tokens from your address to another address.
    - Use the `mint` function (accessible only to the contract owner) to mint

  new RUK tokens.